 For a while I had a topic in my backlog that I titled “Why I don’t like complaining about tools” - in which I wanted to elaborate, well actually rant, on why I dislike how often people complain about tools instead of fixing the real cause.
-I pondered about it for a while and when I was describing to someone else the other day how I work, I realised: the post should not be ranting about people complaining about tools but instead outline why I think, people complain about tools.
+I pondered about it for a while and realised: the post should not be ranting about people complaining about tools but instead outline why I think, people complain about tools.

-The credo “People over processes over tools” is probably familiar.
-Basically without a fitting set of people most processes are bound to fail and without this foundation no tools will do do much good.
+The formulae “People over processes over tools” is probably familiar.
+Basically without a fitting set of people most processes are bound to fail and without the foundation the tools will not do much good.
 This shall not imply that good tools are not important.

 People are the foundation on which the processed and then the tools build upon.
-I made a small experiment and applied what I call the iceberg effect to this:
+I made a small experiment and applied what I call the iceberg phenomaen to this:

 Surprise - the most prominent and visible part are the tools.
 No wonder we’re inclined to constantly tweak the tools, complain about the tools, look for new tools without ever even considering looking beyond that.

 Another thought that I’d like to throw in: